-2. Employer Tuition Reimbursement - For a fee of \$30, students can arrange with Higher One's Tuition Payment Plan, a single tuition payment plan due at the end of the term (plus a grace period) with proper documentation from their employer.
-Documentation of your eligibility in your employer's reimbursement policy must be submitted to Student Accounts at Benedictine University prior to enrolling in this plan.
-An updated copy of your continued eligibility must be submitted every fall term thereafter.
-Students may fax their employer's policy to Student Accounts at (630) 829-6501.
+3. Employer Tuition Reimbursement

+For a \$25 fee per session, students can enroll in a single tuition payment due at the end of the term/ session (plus approximately a month grace period).
+Documentation of your approval in your employer's tuition assistance plan must be submitted to the Business Office of Benedictine University prior to enrolling in this plan.
+An updated copy of your eligibility must be submitted annually.
+Students may fax this documentation to the Business Office at (630) 829-6501 or email it to sar@ben.edu.
+After submitting the documentation, you will receive notification from the Business Office that you are eligible to enroll in the payment plan.
+Please note that tuition is due in full according to the deferred due date regardless of when individual employers reimburse their employees.
+4. Third Party Payment Authorization/Direct Company Billing -